Federal Direct Loans

 Loan Application Process

-1. Apply through Elmselect.
-There is an “Apply Now” button associated with each lender.
+• Apply through Elmselect.
+There is an Apply Now button associated with each lender.
 You may also apply directly from a lender’s website.

-4. Funds are disbursed to student accounts following our disbursement policies.
+• Funds are disbursed to student accounts following our disbursement policies.

-Self Certification Form (link to form)
+Self Certification Form - Coming Soon!

 We are providing this to you but you should be supplied with one to complete during your application process with the lender.

-In response to the following list Mid Michigan College has no preferred lender arrangements for private student loans.
+In response to the following list, Mid Michigan College has no preferred lender arrangements for private student loans.

 • Preferred Lender List and Disclosures